 SQ1 Conference Embraces the Universal Language of ID

-Registration is open for the inaugural SQ1 Conference, set for Oct.
-6 to 7 in Chicago—developed by students and led by Hector Silva, chair of IDSA's Chicago Chapter and IDSA's Young Educator of the Year for 2017.
+The inaugural SQ1 Conference is set for Oct.
+6 to 7 in Chicago—and developed by students and led by Hector Silva, chair of IDSA's Chicago Chapter and IDSA's Young Educator of the Year for 2017.

 "This conference is meant to embrace failure, encourage process and push creativity.
 Unlike other design conferences, which do not highlight the importance of design sketching, Square 1 will embrace the universal language of ID and encourage students to obtain its fluency through: rapid visualization; visual communication; marker rendering; understanding hierarchy; product relationship; sketching techniques; speed and efficient techniques; sketch notes; and storytelling."